fermigas/PopularMovies2/README.md

 - Scroll through a grid of over 200,000 movie posters!
 - Read reviews of movies
-- Easily build a list of your favorite movies and browse it offline
+- Easily build a list of your favorite movies; browse and sort it offline
 - Play Trailers
-- Mark and sort by your favorite movies
 - Share trailers with friends on many social media outlets!
 - Now supports Android Tablets - *Classy master/detail view in portrait and landscape!*
 - Now follows Android's beautiful new Material Design guidelines